arpitmathur2412/21BCP080_DockerFiles_IA/README.md

 **COPY . .**

-- Expose the port on which your backend server will run
+- Expose the port on which your backend server will run on

 **EXPOSE $PORT**

-- Start the backend server
+- Start the server from start scripts

 **CMD ["npm", "start"]**